 3. Samsung Galaxy S7

-Samsung is back with a bang after the fairly mediocre Galaxy S5.
-The S6 improves on that device in almost every area, with a sleek metal and glass design, eye-watering QHD display and top-of-the-line specs.
+Samsung is back with another bang after the brilliant Galaxy S6.
+The S7 improves on that device in almost every area, with a sleeker metal and glass design, eye-watering QHD display and top-of-the-line specs.

-On the back you’ve got an awesome shooter that’ll also capture UHD footage and Samsung has finally got the fingerprint sensor right.
-You no longer have to swipe up, just rest your thumb on the home button to authenticate.
+On the back you’ve got an awesome shooter that’ll also capture UHD footage and Samsung has brought back the speedy fingerprint sensor.

 TouchWiz has been toned down and the bloated amount of pre-installed software is, thankfully, kept to minimum.

-Yes, the MicroSD slot is back and so is waterproofing!
-But a removable battery is nowhere to be seen and we wouldn’t advise taking it in the shower, but this is still one of the best Android phones we’ve ever used.
+The MicroSD slot is back and so is waterproofing!
+But a removable battery is nowhere to be seen, but this is still one of the best Android phones we’ve ever used.